Chicago Area Schweitzer Program

 Karol Dean, Program Director, Chicago Area Schweitzer Fellowship, kdean@hmprg.org

-We are currently accepting applications for the 2025-26 Schweitzer Fellowship Program.
+Applications are currently closed for the 2025-26 Schweitzer Fellowship Program and will reopen in the fall.
 For more information, see “Application Process” at the bottom of this page.

 Overview